hi12167pies/simpleJsonDB/README.md

 This is only used if you are using `bcrypt`

-`NAME`: Name of item in the database
+`NAME`: Name of item in the database.
-`VALUE`: What you want to compare
+`VALUE`: What you want to compare.

 ```
 db.compare('NAME', 'VALUE', vaild => {